Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 ## General

 Like many other software projects, we used the scrum technique for coffe-in-the-cloud.
 That means we organised the project with Jira, which is an issue tracking software developed by Altassian.
 Our main communication tool for the team itself was Slack and Facebook messenger.
-We used Slack as it provides the possibility to integrate git notifications and many more.
-We had weekly standup meetings and biweekly sprints.
+We used Slack as it provides the possibility to integrate Git notifications and many more.
+We had weekly stand-up meetings and biweekly sprints.

 ## Functional Requirements - Userstories
 All the user stories where assessed and discussed beforehand.
 The effort and the core features were determined.
 Below the userstories are explained in detail according to their sprints.